AndreasGunnahr/PHP-BANK-Nackademin/README.md

 ```

 ```
-You will need [Composer](https://getcomposer.org/) to install .env support
+You will need Composer (See section "Built With") to install .env support
 ```

 ### Installing